 All those discretionary expenses you were tracking?
 Those are all areas that you can cut if you need more wiggle room for affording the rent.
 But there are other ways to meet the price tag.

 Nancy Simmons, president of Apartment Detectives, an apartment search and corporate service in Washington, D.C., says that after the budget, location is the next priority for renters to consider.
 “Once you’ve established a realistic budget, you need to figure out what area you can be in,” she says.

 That’s where you may be able to save a little.
 If you don’t mind a commute — and if commuting doesn’t add a major expense — then consider living a little farther away from the city core.
 But if you do, make sure you’re within walking distance of public transportation, Simmons says.
 If you drive a car, you have to factor in gas, insurance, and parking costs.

 Many first-time renters opt for a roommate in order to rent a nicer place, and Simmons says an alumni network may be a good resource.
 But don’t rent with a complete stranger, recommends property manager Carolyn Cannella.
 “You never really know someone until you’ve lived with them,” says Cannella.

 She says that renting with someone you don’t know could cause a relationship to fall apart.
 And if the roommate moves out, you have to figure out how to make ends meet while paying the full rent.

 First Apartment Essential Checklist for Renters

 When you’re searching for the right apartment, keep these things in mind:

-- Landlords typically require a nonrefundable application fee (usually around $25 to $100).
-Before you apply, make sure you get all your questions answered and the apartment is your top choice — application fees can quickly add up.
+- Landlords typically require a non-refundable application fee (usually around $25 to $100).
+Make sure you get all your questions answered and the apartment is your top choice — application fees can quickly add up.

 - A reservation fee is standard industry practice, Cannella says.
 The fee holds the apartment while your application is being processed, and it’s refundable if you’re not approved.